 Recognizing Equity, Diversity, and Inclusion at WCH

 For a century, WCH has had an abiding commitment to equity and inclusion.
 WCH was the first place in Canada where women could study medicine and the first hospital in the country where they could practice medicine.
-Building on this commitment to diversity, equity and inclusion has been central to our success.
+Building on this commitment to equity, diversity, and inclusion (EDI) has been central to our success.
 We know that inclusive workplace and communities result in innovation, quality and responsive services.
-Our vision is to have a workplace culture that promotes and welcomes diversity, whether grounded in sexual orientation, gender, age, race, religion, disability, or cultural background.
+As we advance our vision to revolutionize healthcare for a healthier and more equitable world, WCH will ensure a focused and modernized action plan to advance EDI across the entire organization.
+For more details on this subject, see Section 4 of this document: Action Plan Priorities at WCH.

 WCH has been recognized with many awards for its prioritizing of diversity, including the Diversity in Governance Award by Diverse City on Board (a joint initiative of Maytree Foundation and the Toronto City Summit Alliance).
 WCH is also a member of Pride at Work Canada, which empowers employers to foster workplace cultures that recognize LGBTQ employees as an important part of a diverse and effective workforce.